ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/580-nifi.png)

- As we mentioned on setting the datproc cluster, the kafka broker is listening on port 9092 in case of a docker container point of view and the advertised listerner is then : broker:9092.
-The topic name will be "mediciones".
-It has to be created before producing some messages to this topic.
-You can do that spinning up a ephemeral container like this:
+ As we've mentioned on setting the datproc cluster, kafka broker is listening on port 9092 as a docker container point of view.
+Then the advertised listerner should be broker:9092.
+Fill in the topic name with "mediciones".
+Create it before producing some messages to it.

+ You can do that, spinning up a ephemeral container like this:

 	   docker run -it --rm --network nifinet \
   		--name testKafkaTopicsList confluentinc/cp-kafka:5.5.0 \
   		kafka-topics --create --topic mediciones --partitions 1 replication-factor 1 --bootstrap-server broker:9092

-Let's set the properties.
-Set kafka brokers to broker:9092 and topic to "mediciones"
+Properties should be set like the image below.

 ![Process Group](/images/610-nifi.png)